skilldiego/Windows-Fix-Up/README.md

     *   Attempts to re-register all built-in and installed Microsoft Store (AppX) packages for all users.
 This can fix issues with modern apps that fail to start or function correctly.

 11. **Install Windows Updates**
-    *   **Module Installation:** Installs or updates the `PSWindowsUpdate` PowerShell module, which allows for advanced management of Windows Updates via the command line.
+    *   **Module Installation (Optional):** If `-ResetWindowsUpdate` or `-InstallWindowsUpdates` is used, the script installs or updates the `PSWindowsUpdate` PowerShell module, which allows for advanced management of Windows Updates.
 It also ensures the required `NuGet` package provider is present.
-    *   **Windows Update Reset:** Uses the `Reset-WUComponents` command from the `PSWindowsUpdate` module to stop Windows Update services, rename the `SoftwareDistribution` and `catroot2` folders, and re-register necessary DLLs.
+    *   **Windows Update Reset (Optional):** If the `-ResetWindowsUpdate` parameter is used, the script uses the `Reset-WUComponents` command from the `PSWindowsUpdate` module to stop Windows Update services, rename the `SoftwareDistribution` and `catroot2` folders, and re-register necessary DLLs.
 This resolves many common update failures.
-    *   **Update Installation:** Uses the `PSWindowsUpdate` module to check for, download, and install all available updates from Microsoft Update, including for other Microsoft products.
+    *   **Update Installation (Optional):** If the `-InstallWindowsUpdates` parameter is used, the script uses the `PSWindowsUpdate` module to check for, download, and install all available updates from Microsoft Update, including for other Microsoft products.

-12. **Upgrade Applications with Winget**
+12. **Upgrade Applications with Winget (Optional)**
-    *   If the Windows Package Manager (`winget`) is available and the script is not running as the SYSTEM account, it will attempt to upgrade all installed applications silently.
+    *   If the `-UpdateAllWinGet` parameter is used, the Windows Package Manager (`winget`) is available, and the script is not running as the SYSTEM account, it will attempt to upgrade all installed applications silently.
 It runs twice to handle dependencies or failed initial attempts.

 13. **Disable Hibernation (Optional)**
     *   If the `-DisableHibernation` parameter is used, this step will turn off hibernation, delete the `hiberfil.sys` file, and disable Windows Fast Startup.

 14. **Disk Check (CHKDSK)**
-    *   Schedules a comprehensive disk check (`chkdsk /f /r /offlinescanandfix`) to run on the C: drive during the next system restart.
+    *   Schedules a comprehensive disk check (`chkdsk /f /r /offlinescanandfix`) to run on the system drive during the next system restart.
 This finds and repairs file system errors and scans for bad sectors.

 15. **Disk Optimization (Optional)**
     *   This step only runs if the `-RunDiskOptimization` parameter is used.